tqgminh/text_classification/README.rst

 Install introduction
 ^^^^^^^^^^^^^^^^^^^^

-Install flask, pyvi.
-Open command prompt and run these command
+To run this tool, you need to install flask, pyvi.
+Open command prompt and run these commands

 .. code:: shell
     pip install flask
     pip install pyvi